AlaFadeli/S1_Data_Analysis/README.md

 ## Project Overview

-This small project analyzes the academic performance of first-year enp students.
+This small project analyzes the academic performance of first-year ENP students.
 The dataset includes grades for several subjects and aims to identify trends, correlations, and provide valuable insights to improve the students' academic outcomes.

-Data was given in pdf format, therefore it was necessary to convert it to a format that python modules can read and execute on(csv)...During this process there was data loss, I minimized its impact by replacing the empty values with the mean calculated from available values. though, the data loss wasn't huge compared to the available data size.
+Data was given in PDF format, therefore it was necessary to convert it to a format that Python modules can read and execute on (CSV).
+During this process, there was data loss, but I minimized its impact by replacing the empty values with the mean calculated from the available values.
+Though, the data loss wasn't huge compared to the available data size.

 ### Objective:
 - Analyze student performance data.